Comic Book / Fray

 of the work that made Whedon famous, Buffy the Vampire Slayer

-, one girl in all the world chosen to fight the vampires, demons, etc. Unfortunately, things have changed since Buffy took up the stake; the Watchers Council have gone insane waiting for the next Slayer to be called, and her only ally is the demon Urkonn, who has reasons of his own for helping her.
-But there's no time for doubts — the monsters are
+, the one girl in all the world chosen to fight the vampires, demons, etc. Unfortunately, things have changed since Buffy took up the stake; the Watchers Council have gone insane waiting for the next Slayer to be called, and her only ally is the demon Urkonn, who has reasons of his own for helping her.
+But there's no time for doubts—the monsters are

 back, and someone is planning on ending the world